phsauter/riscv-isa-sim/README.md

 RISC-V harts.
 It is named after the golden spike used to celebrate the completion of the US transcontinental railway.

+This fork extends Spike to support custom PULP instructions.
+Together with the repos riscv-opcodes and riscv-tests, it forms a framework that aids in developing extensions, testing implementations and running applications.

 Spike supports the following RISC-V ISA features:
   - RV32I and RV64I base ISAs, v2.1
   - Zifencei extension, v2.0